-Most traditional employees get paid once every two weeks, or, what most people refer to as "bi-weekly'.
+Most traditional employees get paid once every two weeks, or what most people refer to as bi-weekly.
 If you are one of these kinds of employees, the best budgeting strategy is to assume you get paid biweekly, even if you don't.
 That way, you can free up extra cash later to spend on things that you may not have been able to afford otherwise.

 Many workers (especially those who work in sales, including real estate agents) receive a standard biweekly paycheck.
 However, some months, these employees wind up with three paychecks.
 That's because they receive a bonus check based on commission, or because there are three pay periods ending that month.
-If you fall into this category, you receive a bonus check either on a regular basis or sporadically.
+If you fall into this category, you potentially receive a bonus check either on a regular basis or sporadically.

 Either way, the bonus check constitutes a huge windfall, and you need to take advantage of that.
 You can use the extra cash to pay off debt, save for retirement, save for that condo you want or beef up your emergency fund.
 You can also save for major purchases such as a new dishwasher, your next car or a family vacation to Europe.

-Here are some things you should know that'll help you reach your desired savings goal if your budget like a bi-weekly employee.
+Below are some things you should know that can help you reach your desired savings goal if your budget like a biweekly employee.

 Create a Budget That Assumes You Get Paid Biweekly

-Assuming that you get two paychecks a month (and many months you will get only two paychecks), create a budget that covers the following essentials, in addition to any others you might identify:
+Assuming that you get two paychecks a month (and many months you really will get only two paychecks), create a budget that covers the following essentials, in addition to any others you might identify:

 - Your rent/mortgage